thefuxia/T5-Nav-Menu-Per-Post/readme.md

 You may add an array of [`wp_nav_menu()` options][1] to customize the output.

-This plugin was created as an answer for a [question on WordPress.StackExchange.com][2]
+This plugin was created as an answer for a [question on WordPress.StackExchange.com][2].
+There you will find screenshots and a detailed explanation.

 [1]: http://codex.wordpress.org/Function_Reference/wp_nav_menu "see Codex description"